ospfranco/ospfranco.github.io/_posts/2021-05-24-how-to-get-the-wifi-password-on-macos.md

 fi
 ```

-You can put this somewhere in your terminal configuration and call it everytime you need to share the password with a third party.
+Call it from a terminal, you need to share the password with a third party.

 ## Using it with the Raycast app